jetstreamapp/jetstream/apps/docs/docs/query/query-results.md

 - Download records so you can make changes to records, then load the data back in to Salesforce.
 - Copy records to your clipboard and paste into a spreadsheet.
 - Modify records (view, edit, clone, delete).
+- Update all of the queried records in bulk, such as updating a picklist field for all records.

 <img src={require('./query-results-records.png').default} alt="Query results table" />